vmware/global-load-balancing-services-for-kubernetes/docs/crds/gdp.md

 * Site Persistence, if specified, will only be enabled for the GslbServices which have secure ingresses or secure routes as the members and will be disabled for all other cases.

 * HTTP Health Monitors can't be used for GslbServices with HTTPS objects as the members.

+* If `pkiProfileRef` is not set via GDP or GSLBHostrule but `sitePersistenceRef` is provided AMKO will apply a federated pki profile present on controller since pkiProfile is mandatory with site persistence enabled starting with AVI controller 22.1.3 .
+GSLB service creation will fail if no federated pki Profile is present on controller.